-Any additions to the price for business combinations are thus valued at fair value at the acquisition date.
+Any purchase price supplements for business combinations are thus valued at fair value at the acquisition date.
 After the acquisition date, they are valued at fair value as of each balance sheet date.
-Following a one-year period from the acquisition date, any subsequent change in fair value is posted to income if the additions to the price are financial liabilities.
+Following a one-year period from the acquisition date, any subsequent change in fair value is posted to income if the price supplements are financial liabilities.